partridge-tech/chris-blog/README.md

 I was using Cloudflare anyway because most of the domains I run are in there, since I need ingress controls and load balancing for all of my stuff to work on the two home internet connections I have.
 So I can't actually selfhost a site anymore *without* Cloudflare or getting a VPS, which costs about $3/mo from my favorite providers. $2/mo more to have the sickest load speed time ever *and* never have to maintain a server was a no brainer.

 Also I didn't have to change much of anything.
-Create a bucket in Cloudflare and copy a few keys, initialize the repository with the `workers-site` folder, do some minor configuration in `wrangler.toml`, dump some of the keys in `wrangler.toml`, dump the rest in GitHub Secrets, and create a quick/dirty GitHub Actions workflow in `.github/workflows/`.
+Create a bucket in Cloudflare and copy a few keys, initialize the repository with the `workers-site` folder, add `event.passThroughOnException();`, do some minor configuration in `wrangler.toml`, dump some of the keys in `wrangler.toml`, dump the rest in GitHub Secrets, and create a quick/dirty GitHub Actions workflow in `.github/workflows/`.
 Call it an hour of learning curve and fifteen minutes of work.

 ### Benefits